fourzerosix/cool-s/README.md

 # cool-s
 > *The most universally drawn doodle in human history.
 Now in your terminal.*

 `cool-s` draws the legendary **Cool S** stroke by stroke - in glorious ANSI color - *right in your terminal*.
-Like `sl` but gnarlier, cooler, sicker, and certainly more dope.
+Like `sl` but cooler, sicker, gnarlier, doper, and certainly more rad.

 ```
           /\